Deep learning methods for stochastic Galerkin approximations of elliptic random PDEs: Numerical Experiments

 The coefficients are sorted according to the graded lexicographic ordering, Definition \ref{Def:graded_lexic_ordering}, to obtain $(a_0, \dots , a_M)$.
 The resulting systems are fully coupled, and the corresponding loss functions are given in Problem \ref{Problem:Training_SGN}, \ref{Problem:TrainingSRN}.
 We use the same architecture for the \textit{S-GalerkinNet} and the \textit{S-RitzNet}.
 Each neural network consists of $M+1$ disconnected branches, where each branch of the neural network consists of an input layer with 45 neurons and the \textnormal{swish} activation function, four hidden layers, each of which has 45 \textnormal{swish} activated neurons, and a linear output neuron.
 The \textnormal{ADAM} optimizer uses a decaying learning rate scheme, which is adjusted for different polynomial dimensions, and the input spatial points are drawn as a continuous stream of quasi-random Sobol points.
 The neural networks are scaled to solve an equivalent equation.
 The approximation errors, as well as the training times of the neural networks, are given in Figure \ref{Figure:Experiment3_Data} for $ N = 2, \, P = 0, \dots, 9$, and $N = 3, \, P = 0, \dots, 7$.
 The resulting dimensionality of the coupled system of PDEs is depicted on the $x$-axis for rising polynomial degrees.
 The error is calculated against reference solutions, that are generated pathwise via a finite element method.
 The reference solutions use the same truncation index $N = 2, 3$ in their respective KL expansions as the neural network approximations.
-We see again, that both neural networks perform very similar in terms of the approximation error, while the difference in training time is especially large for high-dimensional systems.
-For $N = 2$, we achieve a relative $L^2(\Omega; H^1(\DD; \R))$-error of less than $0.15\%$ for the highest polynomial degree $P = 9$ in a coupled system of 55 equations, and for $N = 3$, we achieve a relative $L^2(\Omega; H^1(\DD; \R))$-error of less than $0.75\%$ for the highest polynomial degree $P = 7$ in a coupled system of 120 equations.
+For $N = 2$, we achieve a relative $L^2(\Omega; H^1(\DD; \R))$-error of less than $0.18\%$ for the highest polynomial degree $P = 9$ in a coupled system of 55 equations, and for $N = 3$, we achieve a relative $L^2(\Omega; H^1(\DD; \R))$-error of less than $0.75\%$ for the highest polynomial degree $P = 7$ in a coupled system of 120 equations.
+The resulting systems are strongly coupled, where the coupling strength $\operatorname{nnz}(A(x)), \operatorname{nnz}(B(x))$, as well as $\operatorname{nnz}(\mathbf{A}(x))$ range from around $75\%$ for $N = 3, P = 1$ to around $72\%$ for $N = 3, P = 7$.
+The training time grows nearly linearly with increasing dimensionality.